Get

 Final Thoughts

 When my cat keeps walking away from her kittens, it can be concerning.
 Mother cats leaving their kittens for a while is completely normal as long as the kittens are thriving, the mom is healthy, and she comes back to her nest to feed and warm her babies.
 As the kittens get older, the time she leaves them usually increases.
 If your queen doesn’t have any interest in her kittens or leaves them for long periods as newborns, you need to intervene since the kittens can quickly get cold and hypoglycemic.
 When kittens are weaned and running around, most mother cats will still be close to them but resume normal activities without constantly monitoring them.
-If you worry about your mother cat abandoning her kittens, call your veterinarian for advice.
+If you worry about your mother cat abandoning her kittens, call a veterinarian for advice.

 Related Reads: